 The arrangement of sentences differs from that of English, and it takes some time to get used to.
 For example, the introductory sentence structure in Japanese is subject-object-verb (SOV).

-There are particles in there as well, but in English, that same sentence would be “I sport to play.”
+There are particles in there, but in English, that same sentence would be “I sport to play.”

 The good news is that the rest of the Japanese phrase is adaptable.
 It can move anywhere in the words if you add a location, a time, or a preposition, for instance.

-You’re OK to go as long as you use the suitable particle and put the verb at the end.
+You’re OK to go if you use the suitable particle and put the verb at the end.
 The vital thing to remember is that the verb always comes last.

 In contrast, it has only two tenses: past and non-past.
 This is because it uses the same tense for the present and future; it’s termed non-past.